 Typically, no. Online and in-person classes are roughly the same price, and there are some schools at which online classes cost a bit more.
 However, taking online classes will save you money (and time) because you won’t have to commute to campus.
 If you are able to take advantage of the Rochester SUNY/Rochester EOC hybrid learning program, you will not have to pay any tuition.

 Can I complete my LPN training in Rochester faster by taking classwork online?

 Unless you are specifically taking an accelerated program, online LPN programs in Rochester, NY, will require the same amount of time as in-person programs.
 Schools strive to make online and in-person courses very similar in curriculum and material, so you will be covering the same information.

 LPN Licensing Information and Requirements in Rochester, NY

 Licensing requirements for Rochester are the same as the general state requirements, which are:

 - High school graduate

 - Graduate of an approved nursing education program

 - Passing score on the NCLEX-PN

-Your license will be good for life unless annulled, revoked, or suspended by the New York State Board of Regents.
-Your license will allow you to practice as an LPN for three years before you need to get your license renewed; it will need to be renewed every three years thereafter.
+Your New York State LPN license will be good for life unless annulled, revoked, or suspended by the New York State Board of Regents.
+Your license will allow you to practice as an LPN for three years before being renewed.
+Thereafter, you will be required to renew your license every three years.
 The fee for first-time registration is $143.
-For more information and to double-check requirements, visit the New York State Education page.
+For more information and to double-check requirements, visit this New York State Education page.